 - For simplicity, please try to keep the primary action of the scene between two characters (or two character groups, as seen in Bullet).

-- It can be a chase on horseback, skiing, cars, bikes, airplanes, or a foot chase. - Work rough... try to make your staging clear and readable, always focus on compositional design and big shapes rather than detail, imagine what the animatic would look like, fast cutting + fast moving.
+- Work rough... try to make your staging clear and readable, always focus on compositional design and big shapes rather than detail, imagine what the animatic would look like, fast cutting + fast moving.

 - Remember to number your drawings and if possible write out the premise of the scenes (under the panels) so I can quickly troubleshoot spots where I may get lost in the action.
 Very rough, simple shapes and forms, strong lines of action, lots of movement, no dialogue.